markmathur/markmathur.github.io/_posts/2017-11-18-mixed-answers.markdown

 On my site I have chosen to communicate title, type, url, image, locale (the site is in English, but coming from Sweden) and description.

+## Comments on blog posts

+Blog posts usually can be commented by readers.
+For that purpose I added the function from Disqus.
+It wasn't an easy operation.
+I got an account from their website, added my URL and the shortname in _config.yml, and wrote 'comments: true' in post.html.
+But it didn't work.
+Looking att the source of the published page, I noticed that some URL:s in the HTML were relative.

+Finally, with some help from a friend, I added 'link rel="canonical" href="https://markmathur.github.io/ssg/2017/11/18/static-site-generators.html"' to head.html, and it eventually worked after som failed uploads.
+I don't know why it was missing at start.
+I worked on Cloud 9, and copied code from the minima-github-site, which might be an explanation.

+But now it works, and that is the huvudsak.